 In the video below, he demonstrates himself doing this.
 In the video, you can see how he actually walks around while shadowing.
 For me personally, I can’t sit still and I can actually focus much better when standing, so if you are the same, then I would recommended walking around while doing it.

-You might feel stupid at first, but better to feel stupid for awhile than to have a bad accent, right? 😉 You get used to it anyway.
+You might feel stupid at first, but better to feel stupid for awhile than to have a bad accent, right?
+You’ll get used to it anyway.

 2. Flow-verlapping (The Mimic Method)

-A technique created by Idahosa Ness.
+Another technique how to get rid of your accent was created by Idahosa Ness.
 This is pretty similar to shadowing except it has its own twist.

 - Find some music or a recording of a native.